 Bear River Basin Feasibility and Design

 In response to tri-state efforts to support water management in the Bear River Basin, the IWRB directed its staff to conduct a cloud seeding feasibility and design (F/D) study of the Bear River Basin (BRB).
 The study looks at both ground and aerial seeding opportunities, targeting regions within the Bear that contribute to the fill of Bear Lake, and stream reaches that supply water to Idaho.
-The study concluded that there exists considerable potential for cloud seeding in the Bear River Basin; and that while a comprehensive ground and aerial program is most effective for optimal water supply enhancement- should costs or other limitations be in place preventing a full scale build out, that aerial operations are optimal over ground operations.
+The study concluded that there exists considerable potential for cloud seeding in the Bear River Basin.
+The study looked into the question; while a comprehensive ground and aerial program is most effective for optimal water supply enhancement, should costs or other limitations be in place preventing a full scale build out?
+Aerial operations are optimal over ground operations.
 Aerial operations are flexible in targeting a variety of storms, don’t require as much capital and implementation resources, and most importantly can more easily overcome mountain flow blocking conditions that are typical of this region.

 Upper Snake River/Bear River Basin Shared Feasibility and Design